ggomes/otm-mpi/README.md

 # Third-party libaries

-4. [metis-5.1.0.tar.gz](http://glaros.dtc.umn.edu/gkhome/metis/metis).
-Follow the build instructions.
-Not a trivial step.
+4. [metis-5.1.0.tar.gz](http://glaros.dtc.umn.edu/gkhome/metis/metis/download).
+Follow the instructions in Install.txt.
+To build METIS you will need to have cmake.
 5. [open-mpi 3.1](https://www.open-mpi.org/software/ompi/v3.1/).

 # Build with IntelliJ, no Maven